pytoolz/toolz/doc/source/laziness.rst

 -----------

 We can lazily operate on lazy iterators without doing any actual computation.
-For example lets read the book in upper case
+For example let's read the book in upper case

 .. code::